 The most significant distinctions between Wi-Fi and Bluetooth are:

 Bluetooth requires less power.
 This means that its signal will not travel as far and can only reach about 30 feet.
-Like any signal, its range depends mainly on the antenna that is used.
+Like any signal, its range depends mainly on the antenna used.
 It is possible to use a higher-powered setup for your Bluetooth, enabling it to reach a few hundred yards.

 A Wi-Fi connection can transfer data at rates that reach several hundreds of megabits per second (Mbps).
 Conversely, the fastest Bluetooth technology only has a data transfer rate of around 3 Mbps.

-The disparity in data speed among these two technologies immediately sorts their expected tasks within a smart home.
+The disparity in data speed between these two technologies immediately sorts their expected tasks within a smart home.
 Your Wi-Fi will take care of all high-speed transfers of the most extensive files, while Bluetooth can handle things that function well at lower data speed connections – like voice and audio signals.

 Bluetooth was initially designed to replace cables and eliminate that ghastly tangle of cables around every consumer’s computer desk.
 When you consider that everyone has a PC, mouse, keyboard, monitor, printer, scanner, and several other devices, this means lots of cables.

 This is precisely what the first Bluetooth devices did – it freed our hands from the annoying telephone cable.
-And then we began seeing them installed in cars so that drivers could focus more on driving.
+And then we began seeing them installed in cars so drivers could focus more on driving.
 From these original applications, the ideas for them exploded throughout our societal landscape.

-What Wi-Fi and Bluetooth replaces
+What Wi-Fi and Bluetooth Replaces

 Wi-Fi replaces the Ethernet.
-In reality, Wi-Fi has become a wireless version of the Ethernet communication protocol.
+Wi-Fi has become a wireless version of the Ethernet communication protocol.
 It was created to replace networking cables that were previously installed through ceilings and walls to connect computer networks.

-These vast networks connected computers that existed not only in different rooms but also on different floors and different buildings.
+These vast networks connected computers that existed not only in different rooms but also on different floors and buildings.

 Bluetooth replaces cables.
-As we mentioned earlier, Bluetooth wireless technology only travels short distances because of its limited power supply.
+As mentioned earlier, Bluetooth wireless technology only travels short distances because of its limited power supply.
 While it was also intended to replace cables, it replaces cables that connect the devices of just one computer instead of connecting several computers as Wi-Fi does.

-The compatibility of Wi-Fi and Bluetooth
+The Compatibility of Wi-Fi and Bluetooth